 Contact Email: Add the contact's email address.

 Affiliation: Lastly, write a sentence about the job you performed for this person.
-You can also include how you know this person and your affiliation with them.
+You will include how you know this person and your affiliation with them.

 - Fonts and Colors